guns/vim-clojure-static/README.markdown

   "Correct indentation")
 ```

-If you would like to match words that match a pattern, you can use the
+If you would like to specify `'lispwords'` with a pattern instead, you can use
-fuzzy indent feature.
-The defaults are:
+the fuzzy indent feature:

 ```vim
 " Default